nabilalam14/win11-stig/README.md

 ## Project Overview

-- **Purpose**: Demonstrate the practical process of scanning a Windows 10 Azure VM with Nessus, identifying STIG findings, remediating them with PowerShell or manual configuration, and verifying the result.
+- **Purpose**: Demonstrate the practical process of scanning a Windows 1!
+Azure VM with Tenable, identifying STIG findings, remediating them with PowerShell or manual configuration, and verifying the result.
-- **Scope**: Focus on the DISA Windows 10 STIG v3r2 controls.
+- **Scope**: Focus on the DISA Windows 11 STIG v3r2 controls.

 ## High-Priority STIG Controls